Khalilsqu/GIFtoolsCookbook/content/fileFormats/modelWeightsfile.rst

 - W.S\ :math:`_{i,j,k}`: Cell weights for the interface perpendicular to the vertical direction.

-Within each part, the values are ordered in the same way as in :ref:`model file <modefile>`, however, they can be all on one line, or broken up over several lines.
+Within each part, the values are ordered in the same way as in :ref:`model file <modelfile>`, however, they can be all on one line, or broken up over several lines.
 Since the weights for a derivative term are applied to the boundary between cells, the weights have one fewer value in that direction.
 For instance, the weights for the derivative in easting direction has :math:`(NE-1) \times NN \times NZ` values, whereas the number of cells is :math:`NE \times NN \times NZ`.

 If the surface is supplied, the cell weights above the surface will be ignored.
 It is recommended that these weights be assigned a value of ``-1.0`` to avoid confusion.
 If ``null`` is entered instead of the weights file, then all of the cell weights will be set equal (``1.0``).